-You can devote more relationship time to romance and dating each other, not to mention making sure the sex you have isn’t just scheduled and purposeful, but also toe-curling and orgasmic.
-All of the things that keep your marriage or partnership strong take time and effort, and having a robust infertility support network can free up invaluable time and energy to do that work (and that “work” should feel like your dream job).
+All of the things that keep your marriage or partnership strong take time and effort and having a robust infertility support network can free up invaluable time and energy to do that work (and that “work” should feel like your dream job).

 One of the toughest truths about infertility is that it’s one of those topics your mom or dad might not have all the answers to, even if their wisdom has borne you through countless tough times before.
 After all, your existence is proof that your parents were able to create a family, even if it did take extra effort — and if you’re their child by adoption, they might not immediately understand why you’d want to try measures like IVF or surrogacy before going the adoption route.

 Let’s face it: infertility is a sticky topic, and even though family may have good intentions, they sometimes don’t realize when they’re saying something insensitive or hurtful.